“An author who does not acknowledge

 Her renegade rules were inspired by the philosophy of a unique, unorthodox preschool in her hometown of Columbus, Ohio.
 Heather attended the School for Young Children as a child and her mother taught there for forty years.

 The environment is one of Heather’s greatest joys and passions.
-She has an interdisciplinary background in environmental studies and frequently writes about environmental topics.
-Her upcoming book Saving Arcadia, a Great Lakes conservation adventure story, will be published in March 2017 by Wayne State University Press.
+She is the author of Saving Arcadia, a Great Lakes conservation adventure story, (Wayne State University Press, 2017), and has worked for a variety of environmental nonprofits.

 Heather once worked as a milkmaid, sailor, llama trekking guide and fire crew, as well as a garbage worker in Antarctica, at the U.S. South Pole station.
 She now makes her home in northern Michigan with her husband and two children, where she blogs at Starlighting Mama.